These heavy work ideas for school are the perfect way to help promote calmer, more organized behavior for kids.

 For some kids, adding a healthy dose of proprioceptive input through heavy work activities can help promote calmer, more organized behavior.
 We know that time for movement breaks throughout the school day is limited and that there isn’t always an extra set of hands to help facilitate heavy work activities at school.

-15 Heavy Work Ideas for School
+15 Heavy Work Activities for School

 1 || Holding the door open